Kilomet109's Thảo Vũ: 'Clothing Is a Language That You Can Write With' | Saigoneer

 Clothing to me is a language that you can write with.
 And you can write about anything, not just about being cool.
 Be an activist, a writer, be a cultural ambassador, the career you want to create can go in different directions if you are willing to look at it and you can write anything with clothing.
 Right now the world is changing so fast and the fashion industry is facing so many problems with the economy and the post-virus stages.
 It is hectic and designers should play by other rules rather than just creating more beautiful garments.

 Ton-sur-Ton is a series highlighting local brands in Vietnam that have a strong personality and compelling story.
 More than just textiles and colors, they bring a breath of fresh air to the nation's fashion scene.
 Know a distinctive local brand?
-Write to us via contribute@saigoneer.com.
+Write to us via [email protected].